What is your position or role in the DESI project?

 What do you do for fun?

-On the days that I am off duty from the observatory, I work as a substitute teacher at Desert View High School in the Sunnyside Unified School District of Tucson, AZ.
+On the days that I am off duty from the observatory, I work as a substitute teacher at Desert View High School in the Sunnyside Unified School District of Tucson, Arizona.
 I am also the assistant coach for the boys’ soccer team.
 As a substitute teacher, I get assigned to all subjects from Math to English and Spanish to Art.
 I work with 9-12 grades but mostly enjoy working more with the upper classes.
 Being a substitute teacher (and coach) has been one of the most rewarding experiences of my life.
 I use this opportunity to be a good role model for the kids and be a strong advocate for science and the work we do at Kitt Peak.
 It is very inspiring to see the kids get interested in science and astronomy whenever I tell them what I do for a living.
 In my spare time, I enjoy spending time with my family and I like to play soccer, run and hike the Sabino canyon.
 I also enjoy dancing.